dennislamcv1/SUASQCSSYB/README.md

 # SUCSSYB
-## ASQ-Certified Six Sigma Yellow Belt Exam Prep Specialization Specialization
+## ASQ-Certified Six Sigma Yellow Belt Exam Prep Specialization Specialization (3 course series)

 Prepare for a career in the field of quality and process improvements and learn in-demand skills like Lean and Six Sigma methodologies and the DMAIC framework to get job-ready in less than 4 months.